NAKAMURA NAKAZÔ III

 Spring 1877: tour in Kôfu (Mitsuiza) and Nagoya (Tachibanaza) in the company of the stars Ichikawa Danjûrô IX and Iwai Hanshirô VIII.

-16 July 1879: Nakazô takes part in the gala night at the Shintomiza in the honor of the General Ulysses S. Grant [more details].
+16 July 1879: Nakazô took part in the gala night at the Shintomiza in the honor of the General Ulysses S. Grant [more details].

-January 1883: premiere at the Shintomiza of Kawatake Mokuami's drama "Medeshi Yanagi Midori no Matsumae"; Nakazô plays the role of Ôkubo Hikozaemon [casting].
+January 1883: premiere at the Shintomiza of Kawatake Mokuami's drama "Medeshi Yanagi Midori no Matsumae"; Nakazô played the role of Ôkubo Hikozaemon [casting].

-June 1886: Nakazô appears on stage for the last time, at the Nakamuraza.
-Then, he difinitively retires.
+June 1886: Nakazô appeared on stage for the last time, in Tôkyô at the Nakamuraza.
+Then, he definitively retired.

 Comments: